 Lillian Evangeline (Eggen) Frasier passed away of natural causes at her home in Billings, MT where she resided with her daughter Lyla for nineteen years.
 Lillian was 102 years of age and was being comforted by Lyla at the time of her death.
 She was known for her beautiful smile and endless energy.

 To plant a memorial tree in honor of Lillian Evangeline Frasier (Eggen), please visit our Heartfelt Sympathies Store.

-After a brief courtship, Lillian married Frank Frasier, December 29th, 1940 in the Archer, MT Lutheran Church.
-Lillian and Frank both worked on the ranch until Joseph returned from the service, upon which he purchased the ranch from his mother, Tillie.
+After a brief courtship, Lillian married Frank Frasier, December 29, 1940 in the Archer, MT Lutheran Church.
+Lillian and Frank both worked on the ranch until Joseph returned from the Army.
+Joseph then purchased the ranch from his mother.

-Lillian was a member of the Plentywood Lutheran Church, Golden Valley Ladies Aid, a Charter Member of the Sheridan County Saddle Club, the Rock-Hound Club, and the Montana Bowling Association (winning many State bowling awards).
+She was a member of the Plentywood Lutheran Church, Golden Valley Ladies Aid, a Charter Member of the Sheridan County Saddle Club, the Rock Hound Club, and the Montana Bowling Association (winning many State bowling awards).
 Lillian and Frank moved to Billings, MT in 1988.
 Frank passed away December 7, 1991.
 Lillian maintained their home until 2000 when she and her daughter moved into their new home, where she resided until her death.

 Lillian is preceded in death by her parents, Tillie and John Eggen; husband Frank; brothers Joseph and Eugene Eggen; sister-in-laws Kathrine (Kolar) Eggen; Dorothy (Ersness) Eggen; and nephew Donald Eggen.
 Surviving family members are her three daughters: Janet (Kermit) Luttschwager, Billings, MT; Rosann Jo Frasier (Michael Sklarz), Honolulu, HI; Lyla Frasier, Billings,